aminmanafi/Spark/README.md

 # Spark
-Spark basic to advance training
+Spark basic to advanced training

 We will train in three areas: Basic, Intermediate, and Advanced